davidgiven/fluxengine/README.md

 What?
 -----

-FluxEngine is a very cheap USB floppy disk interface capable of reading and writing exotic non-PC floppy disk formats.
+The FluxEngine is a very cheap USB floppy disk interface capable of reading and writing exotic non-PC floppy disk formats.
 It allows you to use a conventional PC drive to accept Amiga disks, CLV Macintosh disks, bizarre 128-sector CP/M disks, and other weird and bizarre formats.
 (Although not all of these are supported yet.
 I could really use samples.)

 ![a FluxEngine attached to a floppy drive](doc/floppy.jpg)